A Lifetime of Travel

 For international travel, the government sent me to Thailand for a three-year tour of duty.

 In April 2007, I retired from my government service.
 A few months later, I traveled back to Thailand where I presently live.
 In my retirement, I have made trips back to Taiwan and also visited Hong Kong and Laos.
 In addition to touring all areas of Thailand, I have made frequent journeys back to Wisconsin where my siblings live.

 Future Travel Plans

-As long as my health is good, I plan on visiting the United States at least once a year.
+As long as my health is good, I plan on visiting the United States at least once every two years.
 What is really on my bucket list is to visit England, Switzerland, Austria, and Germany in Europe.
 The purpose of this trip will be to tour historical sites and also see the locations where my great-grandparents lived in Germany, Austria, and Switzerland.

 © 2019 Paul Richard Kuehn